 Screening procedures must include the following, at a minimum, for all subjects:

 - a questionnaire designed to discover the subjects health history and identify known symptoms and risk factors for cardiovascular, pulmonary, or metabolic disease

-- pulse to ensure that an unknown symptom or risk factor does not exist
+- pulse measurement to ensure that an unknown symptom or risk factor does not exist

-- at least one blood pressure test to ensure that an unknown symptom or risk factor does not exist
+- at least one blood pressure measurement to ensure that an unknown symptom or risk factor does not exist